brianevans99/MyPortfolio/README.md

 ### Description

-This is the repo for my personal web site that shows my portfolio, resume and just overall information about me.
-I updated my portfolio regularly with new projects as they are completed.
+This is the repo for my personal website that displays my portfolio, resume and overall information about me.
+I update my portfolio regularly with new projects as they are completed.

 ### Technologies

-This project uses React for front end design and styling was accomplished with CSS/Sass.
+This project uses React for front end design and a simple back end server utilizing Express.
+Styling is accomplished with Tailwind CSS and the Font Awesome library for icons.